-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness and below 11.1% in A-G + CTE pathway completion rate Our English Learners, low-income and foster youth students need to be prepared to pursue a career or attend a college.
-Students, teachers, and parents provided feedback indicating that they support the value of meaningful student activities and incentives.
-Scope: Schoolwide As soon as students enroll with us, they engage in career inventory, exploration, and professional skills, to align their interests into either CTE or other secondary education.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness groups who are all below the state average of 18.7% for graduates completing a CTE pathway.
+They were also below the state average of 44.5% completing A-G courses, and below 11.1% in A-G + CTE pathway completion rate Our English Learners, low-income and foster youth students need to be prepared to pursue a career or attend a college.
+Students, teachers, and parents provided feedback indicating that they support the value of meaningful student activities and recognition.
+Scope: Schoolwide will be planned for career exploration.
+We know that English learners, LTELs, low-income, and foster youth students need to be prepared to pursue a career or attend a college.
+As soon as students enroll with us, they engage in career inventory, exploration, and professional skills, to align their interests into either CTE or other secondary education.
 We take into consideration local employment opportunities and student interests to help guide students into valuable coursework.
 Support personnel, staff, partnerships, and materials are essential to tailor and implement the curriculum for students.
 Throughout the school year and on an ongoing basis, teachers and counselors promote student interest in post-secondary endeavors.
 We have witnessed our students be successful in these programs.
-We expect that these actions will have a positive impact on our college and career readiness rates for our English learners, LTEL, low-income, foster youth, and students with disabilities Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
+We expect that these actions will have a positive impact on our college and career readiness rates for our English learners, LTEL, low-income, foster youth, and students with disabilities Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis. income, foster youth, and students with disabilities.
 We will also consider input from the parents, students, and teachers.
-2.2 Action: Professional development addressing English Language Learners, low-income and foster youth students Need: As demonstrated in the Identified Needs and Metrics sections, the CAASPP results in the ELA, math, and science assessments show that many of our lowest performing students are English learners, low-income, and foster youth student groups when compared to the All student group.
-To address this need, we will add a wide variety of professional learning opportunities for staff and ensure students are prepared to take the CAASPP assessments.
-Our staff will be expected to participate in professional development that supports EL, LTEL, LI, and FY by attending designated local or regional trainings, workshops/seminars.
-Best practices will also be shared with colleagues to support a school-wide effort.
-Throughout the school year, our teachers regularly participate in trainings, conferences, workshops, We will closely monitor progress on the CAASPP results, especially for English learners, LTEL, low-income, foster youth, and students with disabilities.
-We expect that these actions will have a positive impact on students with CAASPP scores increasing.
+2.2 Action: Professional development addressing English Language Learners, low-income and foster youth students Need: To address this need, we will add a wide variety of professional learning opportunities for staff and ensure students are prepared to take the CAASPP assessments.
+Our staff will be expected to participate in professional development that supports EL, LTEL, LI, and FY by attending designated local or regional trainings, We will closely monitor progress on the CAASPP results, especially for English learners, LTEL, low-income, foster youth, and students with disabilities.